Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 “It was quite interesting to see that system being used,” said Fabian Hinz, a Middle East expert at the International Institute for Strategic Studies.
 He added, “There’s a question whether they might have chosen it to test one of their most advanced missiles under combat conditions, or send a message to Israel or potentially do both” (New York Times, January 18, 2024).

-Iran is believed to have more than 3,000 ballistic missiles, and U.S. officials were increasingly concerned that it might begin to supply rockets in addition to drones it already was sending to Russia for its war with Ukraine.
+Iran is believed to have more than 3,000 ballistic missiles, and U.S. officials were concerned after Iran agreed in October 2022 to provide missiles in addition to drones to Russia for its war with Ukraine.